-As an entrepreneur, I'm sure you know how important content marketing is to your business.
+As a coach, I'm sure you know how important content marketing is to your business.
 But finding blog topics to write about can be challenging.

-Writing consistent valuable blog posts and email newsletters for your peeps helps you build authority and trust, while also providing tremendous value to your tribe.
+Writing valuable blog posts and email newsletters consistently helps you build authority and trust, while also providing tremendous value to your community.

 But it's not always easy coming up with ideas, is it?